Ometria/magento2-extension/README.md

 Installing the Extension
 --------------------------------------------------

-While you're free to manually install the Ometria extension (and the use of the `app/code` folder structure supports this), we recommend using Magento's [PHP composer](https://getcomposer.org/) integration to install the extension.
+While you're free to manually install the Ometria extension (the use of the `app/code` folder structure supports this), we recommend using Magento's [PHP composer](https://getcomposer.org/) integration to install the extension.
 All Magento 2 systems have a `composer.json` file, and this file is how developers **and** Magento Marketplace users get new packages in and out of their system.

-Installing the extension is a X step process
+Installing the extension is a 4 step process

-1. Add this GitHub repository to your project as a composer repository
+1. Add this GitHub repository to your project's composer.json as a composer repository
-2. Add the `ometria/magento2` composer package to your project
+2. Add the `ometria/magento2` composer package to your project's composer.json as a required dependency
 3. Update your project's composer dependencies
 4. Install the downloaded package via Magento's standard command line tool

 Support
 -------

-If you have concerns or questions, please send an email to support@ometria.com with all relevant details that are needed to investigate or resolve an issue.
+If you have any concerns or questions, please send an email to support@ometria.com with all relevant details that are needed to investigate or resolve the issue.

 Quick Start
 --------------------------------------------------